Universal-Connect-Project/ucw-app/README.md

 ## Getting Started (in production)

-To get started, clone the repo, follow the steps in [Initial Setup](#initial-setup) (below) to set up your `.env` files, and then run the following command, from the root of the project:
+To get started, clone the repo, follow the steps in [Getting Started](#getting-started-in-development) and  [Initial Setup](#initial-setup) (below) to set up your `.env` files, and then run the following command, from the root of the project:

 *This assumes you have [docker](https://docs.docker.com/get-docker/) and [docker-compose](https://docs.docker.com/compose/install/) already installed.*